LorenzDuremdes/Second-Brain/road cycling.md

 2. FTP vs. [[anaerobic capacity]] → road racing + example
 	1. for the most part, road race results are greatly dependent on what happens above the [[anaerobic capacity]] e.g. sprinting
 	2. Creating or responding to a breakaway in a road race usually means riding at or near aerobic capacity for a few minutes.
 Race-winning sprints that last only a few seconds are done at about [[anaerobic capacity]], which is well above aerobic capacity.
 But there are times when the [[anaerobic capacity]] also plays a determining role in the outcome of a road race.
 For example, a long, steady, high-intensity climb is often done at or near FTP, much as in a [[time trial]].
 And once a break is formed, it typically proceeds at around FTP.
 So having a high FTP is certainly also beneficial for road racing.
 But for the most part, road race results are greatly dependent on what happens above the [[anaerobic capacity]].
+3. higher fitness → [[circulatory system|blood flow]] (sub-maximal exercise) + why
+	1. Still in the muscles, as training progresses, the number of [[capillary]] [[blood]] vessels increases, and the size of the smaller veins and arteries increases.
+The various adaptations in the muscle and the increase in efficiency mean that, as you get fitter, for any given sub-maximal level of exercise the amount of [[blood]] flow required actually goes down because you can produce more power for less [[oxygen]].^[Faster - The Obsession, Science and Luck Behind the World's Fastest Cyclists (by Michael Hutchinson), p.
+79]

 ## technique
 1. "weakness" vs. "[[limiting factor]]"